Meghana-js/resume-builder/README.md

 📄 License
 This project is licensed under the MIT License – see LICENSE file for details.

-##📧 Contact & Support
+📧 Contact & Support
 creator- Meghana j S
 GitHub: @Meghana-js
 Email: meghanajshet@gmail.com

 ⚠️ Disclaimer
-This tool is for educational and portfolio purposes only.
-Users are responsible for ensuring correct information is entered in resumes.
+This project is for educational purposes only.

 **Resume Builder** is licensed under the [MIT License](LICENSE)